hisnameisjimmy/hisnameisjimmy2.github.io/_posts/2019-5-27-The-Crippling-Imaginary-Audience.md

 - [Everyone Is Canceled](https://www.nytimes.com/2018/06/28/style/is-it-canceled.html)
 - [Shame Storm](https://www.firstthings.com/article/2019/01/shame-storm)

 The mob wants justice and it wants public executions.
 You're a seventeen year-old kid?
 Too bad, you are a monster now.
 The President and you had a tryst?
 Sorry, you're a slut and the butt of jokes for life.
-It was just a joke?
-Actually, you are a racist.
 The human desire for blood-lust hasn't abated, it has just changed form.

 So why post at all?
 Why voice any opinions in such a dangerous environment?